 The evergreen Coronado sofa is the quintessential symbol of relaxation.
 It comfort is guaranteed by a suspension system made from harmonic steel bands inserted into the structure of the back.
 The product’s aesthetics, conceived as a trait-d’union between period furniture and the growing desire for modernity, has decreed its success over time.
 Its revolutionary personality in terms of design and of materials offers a prime example of B&B Italia’s industrial culture.
 First launched in 1966, Coronado emerged from the idea of matching an iron frame with the revolutionary technology of cold moulded polyurethane foam, which B&B Italia had introduced to the furnishing sector.
 In addition to the intrinsic innovations that Coronado presented in terms of design, materials and technologies, the design also optimised production times, while also reflecting the company’s international calling.
-Besides the sofas, the collection also includes an armchair, a high armchair and an ottoman.
+Besides the sofa, the collection also includes an armchair.

 The Coronado project is one of the foundation projects from the research of Afra and Tobia Scarpa.
 It emerged from the proposal to match an iron frame with the revolutionary technology of cold moulded polyurethane foam, which B&B Italia introduced to the furnishing sector.

 This is one of the most interesting examples of all-inclusive design.
 In addition to the intrinsic innovations that Coronado presented in terms of design, materials and technologies, the design also included optimising production times and the company's international calling.
 The project consisted of four distinct structural pieces (held together with only two screws).
 This made it possible to use separate processes, with the added advantage that the disassembled pieces could be easily stored and shipped all over the world.